prasadrenukdas/wawa-jr/README.md

 ### Example App
 **Check out the `example` git branch to see the example app.**

-This repository comprises an example app with the following functionality:
+This repository comprises an example app with distinct functionality.

-* A homepage where you can search Github for a username
-* A user page that displays information for the searched user:
- * Their icon, name, etc.
- * A back button to return home to search

 This lays out the intended project structure including screens, view components, actions, reducers, data models, epics (for Redux Observable) / side effects,